Bay of Plenty DHB

 Certification is provided by doctors in the units.

-Counselling is available to every patient, and is routine unless the patient declines.
+Counselling is optional and available to those who would benefit from counselling.
 Post-abortion counselling can be provided on request.

 Early medical abortion is an option up to nine weeks (63 days) pregnancy.
 Two medications are taken - the second 24-48 hours after the first medication.
 These medications cause a miscarriage which commonly happnes within four to six hours of taking the second medication but may take longer.
 Early medical abortion requires one more visit to a clinic than a surgical abortion.